rishiakrishnan/DDOS/README.md

 ```

 ### STEP 8: Observe the Attack Simulation
 Scroll through the console output to see the brute force attempts.
-This demonstrates a model of a DDOS attack using brute force PIN testing.
+This demonstrates a model of a BRUTE FORCE attack using brute force search PIN testing.

 ---